IstariRobotics/egohub/README.md

 1.  **Ingest (Adapters)**: Raw, heterogeneous egocentric datasets (e.g., EgoDex, HOT3D, Ego4D) are converted into a canonical format using dedicated, class-based **Adapters** that inherit from `egohub.adapters.BaseAdapter`.
 2.  **Re-express (Universal Human Rig)**: The data is re-expressed into a canonical schema that represents a **universal human rig**.
 This critical step standardizes the data by mapping different dataset conventions (e.g., coordinate systems, skeleton joint definitions) onto a single, consistent format.
 The result is a multi-modal HDF5 file organized by trajectory and data stream (e.g., `cameras/{camera_name}/rgb`, `hands/left`).
+3.  **Enrich (Tools)**: The canonical HDF5 file can be enriched by applying **Tools**.
+These are modular processing steps (e.g., running object detection, estimating depth) that read data from the HDF5 file and write their results back into it.
-3.  **Consume (Training & Visualization)**: Once the data is in the canonical format, it can be consumed for multiple purposes in parallel:
+4.  **Consume (Training & Visualization)**: Once the data is in the canonical format, it can be consumed for multiple purposes in parallel:
     *   **Training**: A two-stage pipeline inspired by research like [Latent Action Diffusion](https://arxiv.org/pdf/2506.14608v1) is provided to pre-train powerful policy models.
 This involves first training a `MultimodalVAE` to create a unified latent representation of the data, and then using those latent vectors to pre-train a temporal `LatentPolicyModel`.
     *   **Visualization & Serving**: The data can be immediately visualized using the built-in `RerunExporter`.
 The library also provides a `EgocentricH5Dataset` class to serve the data for custom PyTorch models or other applications.